Polish heraldry: History

 Heraldic symbols began to be used in Poland in the 13th century.
 The generic Polish term for a coat of arms, herb, was used for the first time in the year 1415 at the Royal Office with text et quatuor herbis, originating as a borrowing of the Czech erb, which in turn came from the German Erbe – heritage.

+Many Polish coats of arms and the overwhelming majority of their variations possess charges derived from Polish linear property marks, which appeared before the emergence of any heraldic concept.
+These signs were very similar to tamgas which were used in territories stretching from Siberia to the Caucasus region and the Crimean Peninsula, including by the Sarmatians in antiquity and by the Tatars in the Middle Ages.
+At the same time, they were hereditary signs serving as identification and ownership marks.
+As early as the 13th and 14th centuries they became objectified, while their shape underwent a process of heraldization.
+This gave rise to heraldic signs including stars, horseshoes, crescents, and the rogacina (arrowhead, along with its variations), which are symbols characteristic of Polish heraldry.

 During the Union of Horodło (1413), 47 Prince and Boyar families of the Grand Duchy of Lithuania were adopted into 47 Polish noble clans and began to use Polish coats of arms.